Need for Pharma Cold Chain Logistics Monitoring Increases

 Biopharmaceutical companies have long used trucking and air freight to move their products.
 A few years ago they began using maritime shipping.
 Now Merck is testing the use of drones to deliver medications in disasters.
 In November, the pharmacy CVS became the first to use drones to deliver prescriptions directly to patients.

 With a growing list of delivery options and new medicines that are delivered in ever smaller quantities, shippers need to match their monitoring technology to the application, ensuring not only the right temperature monitoring range and reporting options, but also the duration of monitoring.

-The single-use TempU Recorder, with 60- or 90- day monitoring, may be perfect for overland logistics between the distributor and the dispenser – a pharmacy or physician’s office, for example – while Cold Chain Complete or another temperature indicator sticker may best for last-mile delivery.
+The single-use TempU Recorder, with 60 day monitoring, may be perfect for overland logistics between the distributor and the dispenser – a pharmacy or physician’s office, for example – while Cold Chain Complete or another temperature indicator may be best for last-mile delivery.